mcsc-impact-climate/Transport_Mapping_Tool_Whitepaper/README.md

 # MCSC LaTeX Whitepaper Template
 This repo contains a template for MCSC whitepapers.
 You can either upload the template to [overleaf](https://www.overleaf.com) and edit it there, or download it to your local machine and edit it with your favorite LaTeX editor.

+# XeLaTeX Dependency
+Note that the fontspec package used for this template requires the use of the XeLaTeX compiler (it will not compile with pdfLaTeX).

 # Accessing the template